 I shouldered her over and made my own

-out later (in great detail) what else the humans had planned for the bulls.
-We went early to the plaza de toros to scalp some tickets as the large majority of tickets are in residents, clubs or scalpers’ hands months in advance.
+“get the h We went early to the plaza de toros to scalp some tickets as the large majority of tickets are in residents, clubs or scalpers’ hands months in advance.
 Some wanted as much as 10,000 pesetas ($60) each for tickets with a face value of 2,000 ($12) – their markups put concert scalpers in the US to shame.
 We had trouble finding two tickets at a decent price, and besides Naomi was a bit apprehensive about the whole thing, so we just got one for me – a decent seat halfway up the stadium.
 If you don’t want to know about a bullfight or are a bit squeamish, then you should skip to the next day of the journal right now.
 Hemingway did a much better job at describing the action at a bullfight (corrida) in his book “Death in the Afternoon”, but I’ll give it an amateur shot.
 The corrida starts at 6:30 (which in a country that eats dinner at 10 is the afternoon – hence Papa’s title).
 There are usually three matadors (killers) and six bulls, so each one kills two.
 The activities for the night are very regimented, choreographed and standardized so all the fans know what to expect and how to tell a “good” performance from a bad one.
 The activities are in no way meant to be a fair fight, but a slow, methodical tiring and weakening of the much stronger bull, using his own fear and anger to wear him down until he is too weak to struggle any further and is easily killed.
 After some initial music, fanfare and entrances, the first bull is let into the ring.
 A spike has already been driven between his shoulder blades to piss him off, so he charges around the ring a bit.
 He is confused, looking around trying to find out what’s going on.
 He finally sees some motion as three peones (junior toreros or bullfighters) wave large yellow and pink capes in front of him.
 He naturally has very poor eyesight, but focuses on one cape and starts to do what he was bred for – namely, charge and attack.
 He is disappointed to find that there is nothing solid behind the movement and gets even more upset and confused.
 This goes on for a few minutes until he has run his 500+ kilo body around the ring numerous times.
 The matador then enters to great applause.
 He is dressed in a skin-tight traje de luces (“suit of lights”), looking like a cross between a tiffany lamp and a ballerina and walking like a peacock.
 He has a sword and a much smaller cape than the peones and is expected to execute much more daring moves, spins, twirls, deceptions and taunts at close range.
 He is obviously the star of the show, like a silent-era Zorro, but he leaves the stage for a while and the peones continue to work.
 Sometimes, a peone will get the bull's attention to start a charge, then drag the cape behind him as he runs like hell toward the barrier that only the humans can fit behind.
 The bull hits the barrier and the crowd lets out a cheer and applauds.
 You can tell how strong a bull is by how much time the peones spend behind the barriers and how many times they are surprisingly made to look as scared as the amateurs in the morning.
 The more the bull embarrasses the toreros the more he will suffer for it later.
-As the peones are tiring the bull, two horsemen (picadors) are getting in place on opposite sides of the ring.
-The idea is to finally give the bull something solid to hit so they will continue to chase capes.
-Unfortunately for him, in exchange for the solid hit he gets a lance jabbed into his back from the picador, who leans heartily into the spear as the bull tries to get his horns into the horse.
-The horse is padded to avoid injury (it wasn’t always thus, so some humane changes have been made to the sport - for the horses at least).
-Of course, the horses are also blindfolded since no horse in his right mind, even a trained one, would stand still to be gored by a bull.
-The bull finally gets the idea that he can’t get past the horse’s padding, so he backs off.
-This happens a few times until the toreros distract the bull and the horses are trotted off.
-Then comes the banderillos, they are on foot, standing on their toes with chests sticking out, holding two short, colorful spears over their heads.
-They get the bull’s attention, then run toward him, veering off to the side at the last moment to plunge the spears into the bull’s shoulders.
-The bull tries to lunge, but by this time has limited mobility.
-Three banderillos (sometimes including the matador) have a go at him, driving in 6 spears.
-The bull is then run around some more by the peones to prepare him for the matador’s return.
-The spears do not usually fall out because they have harpoon-like hooks on the end causing them to bounce around like stiff appendages as the bull moves.
-By this time, the bull is bleeding profusely, his chest is heaving and he can hardly hold his tongue in as foam drips heavily from his mouth.
-This is not how he thought his day would turn out and he is wondering how he got in this mess and how he will get out of it.
-Confused, angry, scared, desperate – just the way the matador wants him.
-This part does look quite dangerous, even in the bull’s debilitated state.
-The matador scores more points with the crowd the closer he gets to the bull’s horns.
-Macho posturing and arrogance are very important to the show, with the more audacious moves drawing the biggest applause.
-Sometimes he will turn his back on the bull and strut away (knowing that he only needs to turn around if the applause turns to gasps).
-He might also execute moves on his knees, stick his chest out at the bull, tap him on the head with the sword, cock his head, shout, turn up his nose, throw down his cape, hold his jacket open, or give a dismissive wave.
+As the peones are tiring the bull, two horsemen (picadors)

-The moment finally arrives when the blood loss and exertion have made the bull too weary to go on and he can no longer raise his head in defense.
-The matador senses this and exchanges his performance sword for a killing sword.
-He makes a few more passes with the cape to position the bull for the kill.
-He holds the cape low so the bull focuses there and holds the sword high, lining up the placement of the sword.
-The idea is to plunge it through the neck and into the heart.
-This is meant to cause a quick death to “mercifully” relieve the bull of the misery created over the past 10-20 minutes.
-Once aligned, the matador charges from a few feet, gingerly at first to make sure the bull doesn’t move his head, then a quick final lunge to lean into the sword.
-The bull sometimes senses the deception and makes a vain effort to use his horns.
-A clean plunge goes all the way to the hilt, but sometimes it takes several more attempts to get it right after hitting bones, etc. If it does go cleanly in, the crowd goes wild.
-One might expect the matador to pay respects to his defeated victim and perhaps bow gracefully, but instead he prances around like Muhammad Ali, waving excitedly to the crowd, wagging his finger at the bull and shaking his head as if scolding a child.
-Some matadors wave at the bull and motion him to lay down and give up the fight.
-The bull is shocked by the depth of the plunge and now knows he is mortally wounded.
-In his final panic he searches for something to blame.
-The peones move in on either side with capes.
-If they are good at what they do, they will get the bull turning in circles or waving his head back and forth so he is not only bleeding to death, but dizzy as well.
-Sometimes this sword doesn’t do the job, and the matador is bound by tradition to finish off the bull with a series of pokes to the face with another sharp prod until his head is a bloody mess too.
-Finally, completely exhausted of all energy and willpower, his legs give out.
+shaking Finally, completely exhausted of all energy and willpower, his legs give out.
 Usually the front first, as if he is kneeling, then he flops down on his haunches and slowly rolls over to die, staining the sand with his blood.
 To quicken the death, a peone moves in with a special knife to jab the back of the bull’s head, scrambling his brain.
 Any tension left in the bull’s body collapses in a limp heap (sometimes however, this misses too and the bull gets up like Lazarus for a final snort before dying).
 When he finally is dead, the crowd gives applause and waves handkerchiefs trying to encourage the president of the corrida to award the matador one of the bull’s ears as a trophy of his kill.
 If the president agrees, he lays a white handkerchief on his balcony and a peone cuts off an ear for the matador to hold over his head for the crowd to applaud.
 If it was a particularly good performance, the matador may be awarded both ears and maybe even a tail.
 What he does with these is anyone’s guess.
 As the matador takes his final bows and strolls around the ring, receiving flowers and scarves from the crowd and waving back, the bull is tied by the horns to a team of horses and dragged out of the ring – stiff legs high in the air.
 A team of sweepers enters the ring to clear the dragging tracks and spread around the blood-soaked sand.
 The brass band strikes up and the ring is now prepared for the next killing.
 OK, having just alienated any Spanish support we might

 have, let me reiterate some other thoughts: Spain is an incredible country rich